IQGeo/utils-project-template/README.md

     - Alternatively, you can download the repository as a zip file and extract it to your local machine.

 1. Create an initial commit.
-1. Review and update the `.iqgeorc.json` file to match your project settings and dependencies.
+1. Review and update the `.iqgeorc.jsonc` file to match your project settings and dependencies.
 1. Ensure you have the IQGeo VSCode extension installed.
 It's available in the Extensions Marketplace.
 1. Run the IQGeo VSCode extension command "IQGeo Update Project Files".
-You can right click the `.iqgeorc.json` file or its contents to get the command in the context menu.
+You can right click the `.iqgeorc.jsonc` file or its contents to get the command in the context menu.
 1. Review the changes made by the tool, adjust them if required, and commit them to your repository.
 1. Update other files for your project/product/module (see sections below for guidance).
 1. Test the changes and make required adjustments by executing the dev environment